KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :guilabel:`Reset`: Resets the settings to the default: {{timecode}} {{comment}}

-:guilabel:`Exported`: Shows what get exported.
+:guilabel:`Exported`: Shows what gets exported.
 To change the timeline marker text you have to edit the timeline marker in the timeline.

 :guilabel:`Copy to Clipboard`: Copy the data viewed in :guilabel:`Exported` into the clipboard to use it in other applications (Youtube).